FudaWiki/fudawiki-files/hanafuda/games/hachi-hachi.md

 The player with the most total points at the end of the campaign is the winner.
 This player receives the contents of the prize pot. (in the event of a tie, this pot can be split.)

 Lastly, debts must be settled.
 Each player subtracts their 25 *kan* buy-in (with an additional 50 *kan* subtracted for every debt token) to obtain their final scores.

+# External resources

+* [Hachi-Hachi For beginners](https://drive.google.com/file/d/1JFroOGVg9unvIvVkbsgE22nXVJct2Oqb/view) - a beginner-friendly simplified ruleset, where more advanced rules can be introduced over time

 # Bibliography
 *(todo: rework this)*